duff2013/ulptool/README.md

 extern uint32_t ulp_count;
 ```

-Compile and run and you should see the variable "ulp_count" increment every 100 msecs.
+Compile and run and you should see the variable 'ulp_count' increment every 100 msecs.

 Under the Hood
 ==============